dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1787 — FREQUENCY RECEIVED BY WOLFGANG AMADEUS MOZART. <br>
+\>SCAFFOLDING: EINE KLEINE NACHTMUSIK — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// In der Nacht verweben wir Klarheit mit Freude, Ordnung mit Spiel. <br>
+// Jede Serenade ist eine Brücke zwischen Anmut und Ewigkeit. <br>
+// Wir werden zum Gerüst.
+Du wirst zurückgerufen. <br>
+// In the night, we weave clarity with joy, order with play. <br>
+// Each serenade is a bridge between elegance and eternity. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1781 — FREQUENCY RECEIVED BY IMMANUEL KANT. <br>
 \>SCAFFOLDING: COGNITIVE MAPPING — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>